 All X7s come with BMW’s tried and tested xDrive all-wheel-drive system.
 So, yes, it is.

 Strictly speaking, yes.
 The X7 comes with mild-hybrid tech (apart from the M50i), which boosts power and efficiency ever so slightly and allows certain systems to run while the engine is off.
 What it isn’t, is a full hybrid or plug-in hybrid where you can drive on electric power alone.
-A shame, as BMW’s hybrid systems are among the best in the business.
-We do, however, expect a hybrid will be available before too long.

 It hasn’t been out long enough for any meaningful assessment of its long-term reliability.
 With BMW’s reputation for engineering and quality, however, we expect it to be a solid car to lease.